chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 ## Database code rewrite

-Review the SSIS jobs that are at this [link](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) (Daily.ETL.ispac)  This job leverages stored procedures in the Source and Target databases extensively.
+Review the SSIS jobs that are at this [Link](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) (Daily.ETL.ispac)  This job leverages stored procedures in the Source and Target databases extensively.
 This will require a refactoring of the Stored procedures for the OLAP database when you repoint the ETL target to Azure Synapse.
 There are a number of design considerations you wil need to consider when refactoring this code.
-Please read [this link](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-develop
+Please read this [Link](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-develop
 ) for more detail.
 There are three patterns you can reuse across all scripts in the same family (Dimension & Fact).